 Semantic Drift.
 The main reason for irrelevance is "semantic drift": since the meaning of the Wikipedia "parent category" relation is not well-defined, the longer path one follows, the harder it becomes to see any logical connection between the two categories (ancestor and descendant).
-E.g. following the chain $Food\and\drink \rightarrow Food\politics \rightarrow Water\and\politics \rightarrow$ one quickly reaches into rivers, lakes and reservoirs.
+E.g. following the chain $Food\ and\ drink \to Food\ politics \to Water\ and\ politics \to$ one quickly reaches into rivers, lakes and reservoirs.
 Luckily it is easy to cut off major irrelevant branches early in the hierarchy.

-$Water\and\the\environment \rightarrow Water\management,$
+Water and the environment $\rightarrow$ Water management,